 Focus your article on just a few words and place them naturally within the text.
 When you go back for your first editing session, see if there are any opportunities to add your keywords.
 For your last session, see where you have added too much.
 A good goal is around 5% keyword density for your web copy.

 Why?
 Over 5% keyword density and your web copy starts to sound like a mad man or a robot wrote it.
 Neither of those options will encourage your reader to read to the end or share your poorly written, whatever, with other people on the WWW.

 That's the goal, after all - social sharing.
 The more eyes on your content the more opportunity for someone to take the action, via your content, that you want.
 Use the tips above to improve your writing or hire someone, like me, to do it for you.
 Whatever you do, don't ever attempt to pass-off Chef Boyardee for Mario Batali.

 JP Whitehead is a prolific ghost writer, freelance writer and copy writer.
 She writes really, really well.
 See for yourself

 A la Carte Articles

 I will craft articles for web or print on an on demand basis.
-A la carte articles start at 500-750 words and do not include images.
+A la carte articles start at 500-750 words and include images.

 Web Copy - per page

-I will write your, SEO friendly, web copy.
+I will write your, 300 word SEO researched, web copy.
 Working with your team, I will research or implement keyword content into your web copy that results in higher search engine ranking for your page.